 Preset: Select SHARED BY BOTH INTERFACES (default), SEPARATE FOR EACH INTERFACE, NORTH AMERICAN NUMBERING PLAN, CONSECUTIVE EXTENSION ACD, CONSECUTIVE EXTENSION PORTS, MATCH FOR NO NUMBER, 3 DIGIT DIALING PLAN through 11 DIGIT DIALING PLAN, ANY DIGIT MATCH, or COPY TO OTHER INTERFACE.
 Use preset to determine whether there is a common or separate inbound match configuration for each digital interface.
 It is also a means to quickly configure several useful inbound match configurations.
 Shared by both interfaces indicates that a single configuration is used by both digital interfaces.
 Separate for each interface indicates that there is a separate configuration for each digital interface.
-Numbering Plan routes seven digit numbers starting with 2 through 9, and eleven digit numbers whose first digit is 0 or 1 and second digit is 2 through 9 to ACD 1.
+North American Numbering Plan routes seven digit numbers starting with 2 through 9, and eleven digit numbers whose first digit is 0 or 1 and second digit is 2 through 9 to ACD 1.
 Consecutive extension ACD route analog port extension numbers to consecutive ACD groups.
 Match for no number routes a call lacking a called number to ACD 1.
 3 digit dialing plan routes any three digit match to ACD 1.
-4 digit dialing plan routes any four digit match to ACD 1, etc. Any digit match creates a list of matches to ACD 1.
+4 digit dialing plan routes any four digit match to ACD 1.
 Copy to other interface copies all inbound match parameters from the current interface to the other interface.